快猫短视频

 • You need a medicine that can be hard on the veins or can cause skin damage if it leaks outside a peripheral IV.

-• You need lots of different medicines and treatments at once that each need an IV.
+• You need lots of different medicines and treatments at once and each one needs an IV.

-• You need total parenteral nutrition (TPN), a kind of liquid nutrition that is given by IV.
+• You need total parenteral nutrition (TPN), a liquid nutrition given by IV.

 There are several types of CVCs.
 You and your doctor will discuss which is best for you.
 The kinds of CVCs commonly used during cancer treatment are: